silitics/rugpi/www/docs/guide/over-the-air-updates.md

 We call the currently booted set *hot set* and to the other *cold set*.
 The usual partition layout of a Rugpi installation comprises seven partitions:

-- Partition 1: Contains the [`autoboot.txt`](https://www.raspberrypi.com/documentation/computers/config_txt.html#autoboot-txt) for switching between the A and B set.
+- Partition 1: Contains the bootloader configuration for switching between the A and B set.
 - Partition 2: The `/boot` partition of the A set.
 - Partition 3: The `/boot` partition of the B set.
 - Partition 4: The extended MBR for the additional partitions.